asdacdsfca/dsc180_b08/README.md

-# Evaluating Time-Series Forecasting Models for Stock Price Prediction in the S&P 500 Information Technology Sector
+# Evaluating Time-Series Forecasting Models for Stock Price Prediction

+This repository contains the implementation and analysis of various time series models with technical indicators and sentiment analysis